Please have a seat at our table.

 We not here to sell you anything.
 We’re not marketing Jesus to you.
 Honestly?
 I don’t even want your money.
 I have a full-time job.
-I don’t have to do radio (I don’t actually get paid for it) and at this point in my life, I’m not terribly needy of attention.
+I don’t have to do radio (oddly, this isn’t my actual job) and at this point in my life, I’m not terribly needy of attention.

 So what do we really want?

 Not the cleaned-up you.
 Not the oh-now-we’re-talking-about-church-stuff version.
 We’re inviting the broken to our table, the ones who know they can’t put on a religious show anymore, because they’ve already been found out.

 What, you don’t have a “daily quiet time” with the Bible every morning?

 Have a seat!

 You don’t pray every day?
 Or every week?

 We’re not flinching.
 Sit down.